interactive-data-language/vscode-idl/README.md

   To install node.js, get the latest v20 release from https://nodejs.org/en/download/releases.

-- As a part of the code that we parse, we also do our best to statically determine types and do type checking.
-If you notice issues with type checks being wrong, or there are incorrectly documented routines, let us know!

 - The debugger is back and has some improvements.
 However, this is still a pre-release version of the ability to interactively run IDL code.
-For the next IDL release in late 2023 we are hoping to have this dramatically improved.
 Here's a few important things to know:

   - Pausing is not supported on Windows, this will hopefully be resolved in the near future.
 Currently it kills the IDL process and is being worked on.